evkx/evkx.github.io/content/models/byd/seal/Seal_AWD/_index.md

 The BYD Seal AWD comes equipped with one sound system option:

-- **Dynaudio Performance Audio System:**: Features 12 speakers and delivers a maximum output of  watts.
+- **Dynaudio Performance Audio System:** Features 12 speakers and delivers a maximum output of  watts.

 Additionally, the model includes 3 USB-C connections as standard.
 The model has 1 USB-A connections as standard.